Performing a Data Recovery

 When performing a data recovery with GetDataBack we recommend that you proceed as follows:

 Install GetDataBack on a healthy Windows machine without the drive attached you want to recover from.
 Make sure you have sufficient space on the "good drive" for storing the recovered data.
 You also can store the recovered data to a LAN if have access to one.
-The machine you are running GetDataBack on can have any of the following operating systems: Windows95/98/ME, Windows NT, W2K, Windows XP, Vista, Windows 7, Windows 8.
+The machine you are running GetDataBack Simple on can have any of the following operating systems: Windows XP, Vista, Windows 7, Windows 8.
+Classic GetDataBack for FAT and GetDataBack for NTFS also run under Windows95/98/ME, Windows NT, and W2K.

-- Shut down the computer and attach the drive you want to recover from ("bad drive") as a 2nd drive.
-You might need to jumper it differently.
+Shut down the computer and attach the drive you want to recover from ("bad drive") as a 2nd drive.
 Make sure it is recognized correctly by the BIOS when starting up the computer.

-- When Step 3 has completed and you are ready to copy the recovered files over to the "good drive", you need to purchase a license code if you have not already done so.
+- When the final step has completed and you are ready to copy the recovered files over to the "good drive", you need to purchase a license code if you have not already done so.
 Do not quit GetDataBack for purchasing or entering the license code, just enter the code and continue with copying the files.
 It is a good idea to start with the files you need most.

 After copying all desired files shut down the computer and remove the "bad drive".
 Store the "bad drive"in a safe place.